 - Here’s the truth: If your teen is under 18, they can’t get a credit card on their own.

 5. Forget about American Express — you can’t use it anywhere.

 Back in the day, you might have seen plenty of signs that read, “Sorry, we don’t accept American Express.”
 There’s a long story for why that was the case, but it essentially boils down to American Express charging retailers high fees.

 Though it’s true that fewer retailers accept American Express than Visa or Mastercard — the most widely accepted networks in the world — American Express has been gaining ground.

 - Here’s the truth: Nowadays, if a US retailer accepts Visa or Mastercard, there’s a good chance it’ll accept American Express as well.

-6. Myth: You should carry a balance on your card and only pay the minimum.
+6. You should carry a balance on your card and only pay the minimum.

 This is one of the most pervasive credit card myths, and it’s dangerous.
 Many people give this advice claiming it’ll help your credit.
 In reality, carrying a balance doesn’t help your credit score.
 Not paying your balance in full actually lowers your score because it increases your credit utilization ratio.

 One argument for keeping a balance on your card is to show lenders you’re using your credit.
 You should certainly keep your credit card active, but that doesn’t mean you have to maintain a balance.
-Just use your credit card at least every one to three months.
+Use your credit card at least every one to three months.